Chinese Shar-Pei Puppy Guide

 Veterinary Care Schedule for Chinese Shar-Peis

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Chinese Shar-Pei.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings